relf108/OSX-KVM-installer/README.md

 chmod +x osx_kvm_installer
 ./osx_kvm_installer
 ```
+Thats it, you've just run the installer, now go to post installation for more info on setting up your install.

 # Building
 An automation of the cli based installation steps for the kholia / OSX-KVM project.
 This installer just calls each of the cli commands listed on the installation guide.
 All the credit for the software making this possible goes to kholia. <br>